rockNroll87q/NeuroPilot/README.md

 - Simple, declarative YAML task definitions
 - Dataset-specific overrides and parameter sweeps
+- Reusable task definitions with support for inheritance and merging
 - Automatic expansion into per-job configurations
 - Platform-agnostic — you plug in the execution backend (Slurm, subprocess, etc.)
 - Built-in validation with informative error messages
-- Decoupled, logical class interfaces
+- Clean, composable class interfaces (ConfigLoader, JobCreator, JobRunner, ResultEmitter, etc.)
+- As unopinionated as possible (most things can be overridden, though we encourage certain schema)

 ## Examples

-Explore the `examples/` directory for working YAML templates:
+Explore the `examples/` directory for working YAML configuration templates:

 - `example1-basic.yml`: One task on one dataset
 - `example2-sweep.yml`: Parameterized task with a `param_set`
 - `example3-override.yml`: Per-dataset overrides of task parameters
 - `example4-multi-dataset.yml`: Multiple datasets sharing and customizing tasks
-- `example5-inheritance.yml`: Multi-level inheritance and overrides
+- `example5-inheritance.yml`: Multi-level inheritance, overrides, and param_set merging and deletion

 Additionally, run any of the above using `examples/proc_example.py <path>` to see the produced job objects.

 ## 📄 Spec

 For a complete outline of the definitions YAML protocol format, see [`spec.md`](spec.md).

 ## 📊 Result Creation & Collection

-AutoTrainer also includes a flexible and optional result management system via the `ResultEmitter` class.
-This allows you to:
+NeuroPilot includes a flexible and modular result management system through classes like `ResultEmitter`, `ResultLoader`, and `RemoteResultFetcher`.

 ✅ Automatically emit per-job result files in `.json` or `.yaml`
 ✅ Structure your output using configurable file path patterns